vikas2001mishra/Python-Collection-Data-Types/README.md

 # Extend Method:
-           Always be a list but save as individual elements
+           •Always be a list but save as individual elements